compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * amazon wont build them a https://en.wikipedia.org/wiki/Sensitive_Compartmented_Information_Facility so cant make govcloud a TIF
 * TIC reference architecture, says must be a SCIF 30 min away from management location, which assumed to be data center.
 * COULD mean a place APIs to manage remotely...
-* "cant put classified signatures in teh cloud"
+* "cant put classified signatures in the cloud"
 * Good Natured Govie ??
-* Einstein- intrusion detection sfwtware maintained by DHS, Does not block - web...
+* Einstein- intrusion detection sofwtware maintained by DHS, Does not block - web...
 * situational awareness and automate data collection...
-* "the Einstein system of tomrrow" eeeek
+* "the Einstein system of tomorrow" eeeek
 * most important- refocus conversation, !!!
 * mi - I am already super looking forward to napssss
 * negotiations